NuGet/Home/proposed/2022/PrivateAssetIndepdentFromExcludeAsset.md

 <!-- Explain the proposal as if it were already implemented and you're teaching it to another person. -->
 <!-- Introduce new concepts, functional designs with real life examples, and low-fidelity mockups or  pseudocode to show how this proposal would look. -->
 The new ` PrivateAssetIndependent` property only affects pack operation (more specifically nuspec in nupkg file), but doesn't affect restore experience for current project so there would be no change in `project.assets.json` lock file.
-Experience for parent consuming project would be affected by which asset from `compile, runtime, contentFiles, build, buildMultitargeting, buildTransitive, analyzers, native` are flowing into them.
+Experience for parent consuming project would be affected by which asset from `compile, runtime, contentFiles, build, buildMultitargeting, buildTransitive, analyzers, native` are flowing into them for both `PackageReference` and `ProjectReference` consumptions.

 For the following table assume `PrivateAssetIndependent` is set `true` when creating package, iterating possible scenarios (not full list) for consuming parent project.